sgago/thestudyguide/algorithms/algorithms.md

 - Processing number digits

 Again, we don't write out the log base and just assume based on context.
-In algebra class, teacher typically means log base 10 or log10(some_number); in programmer world, we mean log base 2 or log2(some_number).
+In algebra class, the teacher typically means log base 10 or log10(some_number); in programmer world, we mean log base 2 or log2(some_number).

 ```go
 for i := N; i > 0; i /= 2 {